microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-03.md

 In Azure DevOps we can use Azure Pipelines to automate deploying our Azure infrastructure.
 For our application we will deploy 3 environments: Dev, Test and Prod.
 Each environment will consist of a Azure App Service, however all of our environments will share a single Resource Group, Azure App Service Plan, Application Insights Instance, and Azure Container Registry.
 NOTE: in real deployments you will likely not share all of these resources.

-Please note, while you can create a pipeline with the UI with a Release Pipeline, we will be focused on the yaml pipelines for this hack.
+Please note, while you can create a pipeline with the UI with a Release Pipeline, we will be focused on the YAML pipelines for this hack.

 - Create a pipeline using the **Starter Pipeline** template, call it `Infrastructure Release`
-- Next lets create the first stage in our Infrastructure Release to deploy our ARM template to Dev.
+- Next let's create the first stage in our Infrastructure Release to deploy our ARM template to Dev.
 Name the stage `Dev`, and it should have a single `Azure Resource Group Deployment` task.
    - The task will ask you what Azure Subscription, Resource Group, and Resource Group Location you wish to use.
    - The task will also ask you what Template you want to deploy.
 You will need to supply the relative path to the file during the pipeline run.
    - You will need to override many of the templates parameters, replacing the `<prefix>` part with a unique lowercase 5 letter name.